WATER SOFTENER FOR HARD WATER, IRON & MANGANESE

 Hard water interferes with many cleaning tasks, from doing the laundry to washing dishes to taking a shower.
 Washing your hair in hard water may leave it feeling sticky and dull.Dishes and glasses get spotted and a film may build up on shower doors, bathtubs, sinks and faucets.
 Clothing can look dingy and feel rough and scratchy.
 Hard water can also cause a residue to build-up in pipes that can lower water pressure.
 Calcium and magnesium can have devastating affects on your home’s plumbing as well as your ability to clean, even though the EPA has no published limits on these.
 The EPA maximum allowable level for iron as a secondary contaminant is .3 parts per million and for manganese is .05 parts per million.
 Small amounts of these minerals can have very noticeable, even devastating affects on your home’s water quality.

 OTHER AFFECTS OF HARD WATER, IRON & MANGANESE

 Scale from hard water can build-up inside water heaters insulating the temperature sensor inside the tank creating extra work to bring the temperature up to the set level.
 This reduces the life of your hot water heater and will likely require early replacement.
 Some other affects of these contaminants include corrosion and scaling inside pipes and major staining throughout the home’s showers, bathtubs, and sinks.
 For those using their well water for outside lawn irrigation, iron and manganese can cause major staining of outside walkways, house siding and anyplace the water touches.
-Hydrogen Sulfide is evidenced typically by a rotten egg smell in your water, however this may also be caused by high Manganese levels in the water as well.
-For more on bad odors & taste in water, see the link at: http://h2ocare.com/bad-odor-taste-water/.
+For information on bad odors & taste in water, see the link at: http://bad-odor-taste-water/.